misgna/misgna/README.md

 - 👋 Hi, I’m @misgna
 - 👀 I’m interested in NLP, ML and Deep Learning
-- 🌱 I’m currently Pursueing my PhD
+- 🌱 I’m currently lecturer of AI and datamining @ Mekelle University
-- 💞️ I’m looking to collaborate on Explainable AI(XAI)
+- 💞️ I’m looking to collaborate on NLP, ML, Deep Learning.
 - 📫 How to reach me haile.misgna@mu.edu.et

 <!---